 - Record readings on the MDS.
 Fill up Trial 1 for thermocouple 1, trial 2 for thermocouple 2 and trial 3 for thermocouple 3.

 - Turn to the next set point and Continue steps 7 and 8 until all ranges are finished.

 - Check readings if within the accuracy defined by the manufacturer or as per user requirements, for example, accuracy = +/-2 Deg C. If the readings are already within limits update the corresponding record, do labeling and sealing, otherwise, do necessary repair or adjustment.

 Through the calibration process, we can determine the error and perform corrections.
 Also, by using a timer, we can determine how long it will take to reach the set temperature and become stable.

 To get the correction, just subtract the average standard reading and the oven knob setting.
 Use the correction for every use of the oven setting to compensate for the error.
 This is applicable if the oven is not adjustable.

-In the example above table of calibration result, there is a correction of 0.9 deg Celius, it means that for every set point of 100, add a 0.9 as the correction factor.
+Based on the calibration result (table above), there is a correction of 0.9 deg Celius, it means that for every set point of 100, add a 0.9 as the correction factor.
 To learn more about interpreting a result in a calibration certificate, visit this post: how to interpret a calibration certificate.

 I have presented here a simple procedure to calibrate an electric oven by using a Digital thermometer thermocouple wires as the sensor.
 Make sure to use the right thermocouple wires to avoid burning of its coating.